Can You Drive A Car With Low Power Steering Fluid

 To test your power steering fluid level, first make sure you’ve filled your car’s reservoir with the correct amount of fluid.
 Next, turn the car on and place your hand on the wheel.
 If the wheel doesn’t turn as easily as it used to, your power steering fluid level is low.

-See also What Is Power Steering
+See also How to Fix Overfilled Power Steering Fluid

 How to Change Your Power Steering Fluid